ylehilds/startup/README.md

 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.

+For this deliverable I added backend endpoints that get/post/put/delete a quiz, get/post for scores, gets/post for users for the time being it is all saing in memory on the server.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - done!
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints get/post/put/delete a quiz, get/post for scores, gets/post for users.
+- **Frontend calls service endpoints** - I did this using several fetch function calls to interact with API.

 [Notes link](notes.md)